gdbooks/LegacyOpenGL/Chapter7/Ex1.md

 ...
 ```

 Where do 0.57 and 0.53 come from?
 Just like with the screen aspect ratio, any aspect is width divided by height.
 The first building is 186/326 which equals 0.57.
 The second building is 180/336 which equals 0.53.
 Of course i'm rounding the number a bit ;).

 The size and location of the texture bits is on the actual texture sheet.
+The aspect ratio of an image is the scale of it's width compared to its height.
+So at a scale of 1, the width of an image is it's aspect.

 Running the game, your scene should look like this: